rgrantham82/rgrantham82.github.io/index.md

 "Robert transformed our data strategy, leading to a 30% increase in operational efficiency within six months.
 His expertise in predictive analytics and AI-driven insights is unmatched." - Drew Brandt, Vaco

+"Robert's ability to translate complex data into clear and actionable insights has been invaluable.
+His work has consistently exceeded our expectations, leading to significant improvements in our operations." - Dakotah Hicock, Senior Developer at Aristocrat

 ### Value Propositions

 1. **AI-Enhanced Analytics:** Utilize advanced AI techniques to automate and enhance data analysis, providing deeper insights and faster decision-making.